Deciding between Prefab Restrooms and Site-Built Restrooms

 Site-built is what you typically think of when you envision construction- a private contractor will hire local labor and construct the building themselves on location.
 A prefabricated restroom is built in a factory by specialists who are very experienced in building specific kinds of buildings.

-When is a site-built restroom likely to cost less than a prefabricated restroom?
+When is a site-built restroom likely to cost less than a prefab restroom?

 Contractors tend to feel the effects of the free market more than anyone.
 If in a given area at a given time, there is a low demand for construction work, the contractors are more likely to agree to work at lower prices, and vice versa.
 For example, the housing crisis of 2008 caused the home construction market to flatline.
 This made contractors hungry for work and construction became famously cheap for several years.